ardnet/commerce_paydollar/README.txt

 Description
 ===========
-Integrates PayDollar as a payment gateway for Drupal Commerce, Drupal 7, by using credit card, which support for VISA, MasterCard, American Express, JCB, and Diners Club.
+Integrates PayDollar as a payment gateway for Drupal Commerce (http://drupal.org/project/commerce) - Drupal 7 by using credit card, which support for VISA, MasterCard, American Express, JCB, and Diners Club.
-Provides an options to select between live and test environment of PayDollar payment, and also provide an option to use 3D Transaction for the payment.
+Provides an options to select between live and test environment of PayDollar payment.
+And also provide an option to use 3D Transaction (http://en.wikipedia.org/wiki/3-D_Secure) for the payment.
-Currently support 4 currencies, which is USD, SGD, HKD and CNY.
+Currently support major currencies: HKD, USD, SGD, CNY etc.

 Requirements